Import Financing for Your Wholesale Company with Purchase Order Financing

 PO Financing or purchase order funding is a funding service that importers utilize to eliminate capital constraints in their business.
-PO financing provides importers a credit facility or credit guarantees to purchase the goods with their supplier.
-The PO Funding transaction settles once their customer receives the product and then the invoice factoring transaction begins.
+P O financing provides importers with credit facilities or credit guarantees to purchase the goods from their suppliers.
+The PO Funding transaction settles once the customer receives the product, and the invoice factoring transaction begins.

 Purchase order funding from Bankers Factoring allows importers to accept larger customer purchase orders even when they do not have the working capital.

-A purchase order from your customer must meet these conditions:
+A purchase order from your customer must meet these conditions to be financed:

 - It must be a confirmed, non-cancellable purchase order for finished goods.